 Pricing and availability

-Philips hasn’t set pricing and release date information for the Philips OLED 804 and 854 screens yet, though we’ve been told to expect to see them hit shops around May.
+Philips hasn’t set pricing and release date information for the Philips OLED 804 and 854 screens yet.
+We were told to expect them around May, though they haven't landed yet.

 For reference, the Philips OLED+ 903 launched at £2,499 ($3,270 / AU$4,590).
 It now costs closer to £2,000, so we’d hope to see these screens come in around that price, and possibly a little lower.